 - Providing music lessons

-- A nutritionist for children to learn about healthy eating
+- A nutritionist for children to learn about Food and drink that are good for you. eating

 - Take your class to the theatre

 For more guidance on using your pupil premiums, click here.

 Kapow Primary lessons to help you teach cultural capital

 Art: Clacton Pigeon Mural – Banksy

 Looking past the seemingly discriminatory The lightness or darkness of something of Banksy’s Clacton Pigeon Mural, children consider what message he was really trying to convey and alter the image to reflect British Values.
 Go to this lesson >